-Guidelines for writeup
+Guidelines for final writeup

 Below we enumerate the sections to include in the writeup.
-The document totals three to five single-spaced pages and should be submitted in the form of a PDF.
+The document totals three to six single-spaced pages and should be submitted in the form of a PDF.
 You will additionally submit the problem solution code and tests in the form of a runnable Qt project.

 I) Problem description (approx. 1 page)